ycshao12/Comfrey_2026/README.md

 ## Project Overview

+This repository contains the artifact for the ICSE 2026 paper "Comfrey: Mitigating Integration Failures in LLM-enabled Software at Run-Time".
+The primary affiliation is Shanghai Innovation Institute.

 Comfrey is a runtime framework for preventing LLM integration failures.
 Implemented according to the methodology section (Section 4) of the paper, it serves as a middleware layer between AI components (LLM and RAG) and downstream software components, automatically detecting and adapting AI component outputs that violate format, syntax, and repetition requirements.

 ### Core Design Principles